Loop3D/ImplicitBenchmark/Claudius/Results_ModesteIrakarama/_ReadMe.md

 The computations were performed on a machine equiped with a 3.5 GHz core and a Quadro M4000 GPU.

 The script used to compute these results can be found in scripts/fdsi/script_fdi.sh

+WARNING: There are two voxets provided: Results.vo and Modeste_Voxet.vo.
+Modeste_Voxet.vo should be used, Results.vo has the z-axis reversed.